Saint Aloysius Gonzaga, Religious SJ

 It was while there that he made the resolution of becoming a Jesuit, though he had first thought of joining the Capuchins.
 His mother agreed to this, but his father was vehemently opposed.

 The family returned to Italy in 1584.
-His family were still strongly against him joining the Jesuits and, when they realised he was set on the priesthood, tried to persuade him become a diocesan priest where there would be the likelihood that he could obtain a prestigious bishopric worthy of his rank.
+His family was still strongly against his joining the Jesuits and, when they realised he was set on the priesthood, tried to persuade him to become a diocesan priest where there would be the likelihood that he could obtain a prestigious bishopric worthy of his rank.
 If he became a Jesuit, such a future would be ruled out.
 But Aloysius stood firm.
 Finally, he was allowed to renounce his heritage in favour of his brother on 2 November, 1585.
 This required the approval of the emperor, as Castiglione was a fief of the empire.

 He went to Rome and, because of his noble birth, first had an audience with Pope Sixtus V. On 25 November, 1585, he was accepted into the Jesuit Roman novitiate by the superior general, Claudius Acquaviva.
 He was asked to temper his ascetical ways as it upset his relationship with his fellow novices.
 His health problems continued.
 In addition to the kidney disease, he also suffered from a skin disease, chronic headaches and insomnia.